mett29/DataViz/docs/report.md

 A necessary step in the simplification of the bureaucracy of a country is the digital transformation of its public services.
 In Italy, much has been done in the last few years in this regard, but progress has been delayed by the already mentioned cultural resistances to digitalization.

 The following chart shows the percentage of individuals aged 14 and over who have interacted with public authorities in the last 12 months (with their specific activity), broken down by macro-areas: it can be observed that the percentages are generally still low all over the country, not ever reaching 30%.
 Going in more detail, the national differences already found in other indicators are replicated here, with the south showing values around 5% lower than the north and center, on a national scale.
-In all cases the most frequent interaction is "obtaining information", with "downloading officila forms as a close second: those are more *passive* interaction as opposed to the more *active* "submitting completed forms", which requires an higher level of *computer literacy* to accomplish.
+In all cases the most frequent interaction is "obtaining information", with "downloading official forms as a close second: those are more *passive* interaction as opposed to the more *active* "submitting completed forms", which requires an higher level of *computer literacy* to accomplish.

 <br><div style="text-align:center">
    <img src="../assets/img/1st_block/fig_2_2.svg">